Police: Gunman in Denver who killed 5 targeted some victims

 Later, Denver police chased the vehicle believed to have been involved in the shootings, and an officer exchanged gunfire with McLeod, Clark said.
 McLeod was able to get away, fleeing into Lakewood, after gunfire disabled the officer’s cruiser, he said.

 Just before 6 p.m., the Lakewood Police Department received a report of shots fired at the Lucky 13 tattoo shop.
-Denny Scofield, 38, was killed there, Romero said.
+Danny Schofield, 38, was killed there, Romero said.

 When officers spotted the car suspected of being involved in the shooting at the Belmar shopping area — where shops line sidewalks in a modern version of a downtown — McLeod opened fire and officers shot back, Romero said.
 He ran away and allegedly threatened some people in a restaurant with a gun before going to the Hyatt House hotel, where he spoke briefly with Steck, the clerk, before shooting her, he said.

-Note: This version has been updated to correct the spelling of the suspect’s last name and the name of shooting victim Danny Schofield.